-Taylor was elected to the Manitoba Legislature in 1874 and again in 1878.
+After serving on the Convention of Forty (1870), representing Headingly, Taylor was elected to the Manitoba Legislature in 1874 and again in 1878.
 He was taken into the cabinet of John Norquay as Minister of Agriculture but was defeated in the 1879 general election.
 One of his early opponents was Donald Smith (Lord Strathcona).
 He was a school trustee for thirty years; secretary-treasurer of the school he taught in as a lad.
 He was a candidate in the 1891 federal general election, being defeated by Arthur Wellington Ross.

 He was married twice, first in 1855 to Flora Campbell (?-1872, daughter of an HBC Factor) and they had eight children, three of whom survived him.
 A few years later, he married Frances Jane Brown (1854-1925, daughter of William Brown and Charlotte Omand) and they had 14 children, 12 of whom survived them.